 Air Liquide USA LLC and UnitedHealthcare may receive rebates for certain drugs that are administered to you in a Physician's office, or at a Hospital or Alternate Facility.
-This includes rebates for those drugs that are administered to you before you meet your Annual Deductible.
-Air Liquide USA LLC and UnitedHealthcare do not pass these rebates on to you, nor are they applied to your Annual Deductible or taken into account in determining your Coinsurance.
+Air Liquide USA LLC and UnitedHealthcare do not pass these rebates on to you, or taken into account in determining your Copays or Coinsurance.